Lysarthas/Inverse_design_BiAAE/README.md

 <img src=image/biaae.png />
 </p>

-Inverse design of Plasmonic Metasurfaces with Bidirectional Adversarial AutoEncoder [1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7182000/pdf/fphar-11-00269.pdf).
+Inverse design of Plasmonic Metasurfaces with [Bidirectional Adversarial AutoEncoder](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7182000/pdf/fphar-11-00269.pdf).

 The model is built with "*tensorflow2*", please check the "**requirement.txt**" and decide which package you need to run the model.